 In addition to the core major requirements, which include introductory courses such as Great Political Thinkers, methods classes, and an independent proseminar research paper, students may choose from a variety of elective courses.
 These courses include:

-Political Science students at Linfield work closely with faulty members during their Junior and Senior years as they dive in-depth on a topic of their choosing, culminating in a senior project and presentation in their last semester at Linfield.
-See some recent senior thesis topics here.
+Political Science students at Linfield work closely with faculty members during their Junior and Senior years as they dive in-depth on a topic of their choosing, culminating in a senior project and presentation in their last semester at Linfield.
+See some recent senior thesis topics.